sikudabo/FreshCutz/README.md

 This is the official web application for the FreshCutz Barber shop.
 This application allows customers to learn about us, select haircuts they like, contact us, schedule & pay for appointments, and checkout reviews related to our services.
+This is a fully responsive progressive web application that delivers a consistent experience on desktop and mobile devices alike.

 ## Running code steps:
 - Navigate to the root project directory.